 He has pleaded not guilty to the murder charges and seven counts of wanton endangerment and asked for a public defender.
 He is being held without bond, and his next court date is Friday.

 Raymond Leezer and board member Horacio Urieta said after Hindi fired two shots, they pushed him against a wall, and Leezer forced him to drop the gun.

 Urieta recalled Hindi saying, "I only had two bullets, don't worry about it," though police said the gun was still loaded.
 "Ray was shouting for someone to call the police and (Hindi) said, 'I'm not going anywhere.
 Call police.'"

 Sally Leezer went to the neighbors who had been shot.

 She told police she held the hand of 73-year-old retired federal highway engineer David Merritt, president of the Spring Creek Homeowners Association, and heard him breathe, though he died soon after.

 She said Marvin Fisher, who was shot first, tried to get up when she went to him, but she told him to lie down and tried to comfort him.

 "I just held his hand and ... told him help was coming," she told police, according to a transcript of her interview.
 Fisher, a 69-year-old retired bank vice president, died days later.

 Sally Leezer said she yelled at Hindi, "Mr. Hindi, what have you done?"

-Hindi had been in a dispute with the homeowners group over a fence and a driveway at his home.
+In his own interview after the shooting, Hindi told police that he'd been treated unfairly by Merritt and Fisher, among others, in a dispute over a fence and a driveway built at his family's home.